Maureen-osaghae/Create-A-Highly-Available-3-Tier-Web-Application./README.md

 <img width="404" height="265" alt="image" src="https://github.com/user-attachments/assets/2d6e72be-40d1-4617-a2ad-115ee3f6afef" />

 ---
-## This lab begins with an environment that was already deployed via AWS CloudFormation.
+## To shorten this lab, it begins with an environment that I already deployed via AWS CloudFormation.
 It includes:

 - A VPC
 - Public and private subnets in two Availability Zones